Why study Psychology?

 All AU students design and implement their own research study in one of their courses, and also have the unique opportunity to continue to explore important questions by collaborating on faculty research projects.
 Current faculty projects include interpersonal violence, children’s memory and language development, and diversity issues in post-graduate education.
 Many students present their research at local, regional, and national Psychology conferences.

-AU gives you the option to major or minor in Psychology.
 You can expand your career opportunities with a double major in areas such as Business Administration or Criminal Justice.
 Even with a second major, you’ll still be able to graduate in four years.
-A minor provides a secondary area of study, allowing you to focus on another subject of interest during your college years.
 The Psychology program also prepares you to pursue the advanced degrees necessary to work as a psychologist in a clinical, research, or school setting.

 The Psychology degree is offered in two locations: the AU main campus in Aurora, Illinois, and George Williams College of Aurora University campus in Williams Bay, Wisconsin.